coll-j/coll-j/README.md

 ### Hi there, you can call me Jek.
 Nice to meet ya! 👋
 ## About me

-An informatics undergraduate student with passion in data :bar_chart:.
+A 3w2 INTP with passion in data :bar_chart:.
 I also work on web development projects in my free time.

 Feel free to contact me through:
 * [LinkedIn](https://www.linkedin.com/in/zkyazz/)